Job

 • Regular onsite visits to the Australian Nuclear Science & Technology Organisation (ANSTO)

-• POSTED: May 12, 2023
+• POSTED: September 12, 2024

 • CLOSES: Open until filled

-• LOCATION: Sydney, Australia & Canberra, Australia
+• LOCATION: Canberra, Australia

 • POSITION: PhD Scholarship

-• ORGANISATION: University of Sydney or The Australian National University
+• ORGANISATION: The Australian National University

-• SUPERVISOR: Professor Anna Paradowska (USyd)/Professor Hanna Kurniawati (ANU)
+• SUPERVISOR: Professor Hanna Kurniawati (ANU)

-• PhD STIPEND: $40k each
+• PhD STIPEND: $40,000 AUD (Tax-Free)

-This project aims to explore if and how advances in the robotic systems –both hardware
+This project aims to explore if and how advances in the robotic systems –both hardware and software– could alleviate the negative effects of gamma radiation in robotics for nuclear processing.
+To this end, the PhD project will focus on:

 • Developing a system-based approach to prolong the usefulness of robots in nuclear processing facilities.